-In addition to his responsibilities as Chief Executive Officer of Activision Blizzard, Mr. Kotick is also a member of the Board of Directors for The Coca-Cola Company, a member of the Board of Trustees for The Center for Early Education and he is Chairman of the Committee of Trustees at the Los Angeles County Museum of Art, where he serves as Vice Chairman of the Board of Directors.
+In addition to his responsibilities as Chief Executive Officer of Activision Blizzard, Mr. Kotick is also a member of the Board of Directors for The Coca-Cola Company, a member of the board of trustees for Harvard Westlake School and The Center for Early Education, and he is chairman of the committee of Trustees at the Los Angeles County Museum of Art, where he serves as vice chairman of the board of directors.
 In addition, Mr. Kotick is the founder and co-chairman of the Call of Duty Endowment.

 Mr. Meyer has been a director of Activision Blizzard since January 2014.
 At the end of 2013, Mr. Meyer retired as the chairman of Warner Brothers Entertainment Inc. He joined Warner Brothers as a director of business affairs in 1971 and held positions of increasing responsibility throughout his tenure there, eventually serving as Warner Brothers’ chief executive officer and chairman from October 1999 until March 2013 and as chairman through December 2013.
-Mr. Meyer co-founded the consulting firm North Ten Mile Associates, LLC following his retirement from Warner Brothers, and currently serves as the manager and co-chief executive officer of that firm.
+Mr. Meyer founded the consulting firm North Ten Mile Associates, LLC following his retirement from Warner Brothers, and currently serves as the manager and co-chief executive officer of that firm.
 Mr. Meyer is a member of the board of councilors of the USC School of Cinematic Arts, a member of the Academy of Motion Picture Arts & Sciences, a member and former governor of the Academy of Television Arts & Sciences, and a member and former director of the Hollywood Radio and Television Society.
-He also serves on the board of directors of the Federal Reserve Bank of San Francisco and of Human Rights Watch, on the advisory board of the Smithsonian National Museum of American History, and on the advisory committee on International Economic Policy of the U.S. Department of State.
+He also serves on the board of directors of the Federal Reserve Bank of San Francisco and Human Rights Watch, on the advisory board of the Smithsonian National Museum of American History.
 Mr. Meyer holds a B.A. degree in English from the University of Rochester and a J.D. degree from Case Western Reserve University School of Law.

 Mr. Morgado has been a director of Activision Blizzard since February 1997.
 Mr. Morgado is chairman of Maroley Media Group, a media entertainment investment company he established in 1995.
 He previously served as the chairman and the chief executive officer of Warner Music Group from 1985 to 1995.
 Mr. Morgado serves on the board of directors of the Maui Arts & Cultural Center.
 He is also a member of the board of managers of Nest Top, the controlling shareholder of Nest Family and Nest Learning Systems, a children’s entertainment company, and Kaanapali Kai, a real estate investment company, where he serves as its chairman.
 Mr. Morgado holds a B.A. degree in history and philosophy from Chaminade University of Honolulu and an M.P.A. degree from The State University of New York.

 Mr. Nolan has been a director of Activision Blizzard since October 2013.
-Mr. Nolan is a senior advisor to Leonard Green & Partners, L.P. and was previously the managing partner of that firm.
-Prior to becoming a partner at LGP in 1997, Mr. Nolan served as a managing director and the co-head of Donaldson, Lufkin and Jenrette’s Los Angeles Investment Banking Division from 1990 to 1997, as a first vice president in corporate finance at Drexel Burnham Lambert from 1986 to 1990, and as a vice president at Prudential Securities, Inc. from 1982 to 1986.
+Mr. Nolan is a senior advisor to Leonard Green & Partners, L.P. and was previously the managing partner of Leonard Green & Partners.
+Prior to becoming a partner at Leonard Green & Partners in 1997, Mr. Nolan served as a managing director and the co-head of Donaldson, Lufkin and Jenrette’s Los Angeles Investment Banking Division from 1990 to 1997, as a first vice president in corporate finance at Drexel Burnham Lambert from 1986 to 1990, and as a vice president at Prudential Securities, Inc. from 1982 to 1986.
 Prior to 1982, Mr. Nolan was an associate at Manufacturers Hanover Trust Company.
-Mr. Nolan currently serves on the board of directors of AerSale Holdings, Inc., Motorsport Aftermarket Group, and The Palms Hotel and Casino.
 Mr. Nolan served on the Company’s Board from December 2003 until July 2008, when he resigned in connection with the consummation of the combination of Activision and Vivendi Games.
-Mr. Nolan holds a B.S. degree in agricultural economics and finance and an M.B.A. degree, both from Cornell University.
+Mr. Nolan currently serves on the board of directors of AerSale Holdings, Inc., Diamond Wipes International, Inc. and Golden Road Food Services, LLC.
+Mr. Nolan holds a B.S. degree in agricultural economics and finance and M.B.A. degree, both from Cornell University.

 Mr. Wasserman has been a director of Activision Blizzard since July 2015.
 Mr. Wasserman is the chairman and chief executive officer of Wasserman, which he founded in 2002.
-In 2014, Los Angeles Mayor Eric Garcetti appointed Mr. Wasserman as chairman of LA2024, heading the city’s efforts to host the 2024 Olympic and Paralympic Games.
-Mr. Wasserman also serves as the president and chief executive officer of the Wasserman Foundation, as a trustee of the Los Angeles County Museum of Art and as a member of the executive committee for the UCLA Centennial Campaign.
+Mr. Wasserman also serves as the president and chief executive officer of the Wasserman Foundation.
+He also serves on the board of directors of Saban Capital Acquisition Corp and Vox Media, as a trustee of the Los Angeles County Museum of Art and as a member of the executive committee for the UCLA Centennial Campaign.
+Mr. Wasserman is currently chairman of the LA2028 Organizing Committee for the Olympic and Paralympic Games 2028.
 Mr. Wasserman holds a B.A. degree in political science from the University of California at Los Angeles.

 Ms. Wynn has been a director of Activision Blizzard since October 2013.
-Ms. Wynn is a co-founder of Wynn Resorts and served as a director of the company from its inception in 2002 to May 2015.
-Prior that, Ms. Wynn served in a similar capacity as a director of Mirage Resorts from 1976 to 2000.
+Ms. Wynn is a co-founder of Wynn Resorts and served as a director of Wynn Resorts from its inception in 2002 to May 2015.
+Prior that, Ms. Wynn served as a director of Mirage Resorts from 1976 to 2000.
 Ms. Wynn is the founding chairman of Communities in Schools of Nevada and the chairman of the national board of Communities in Schools.
 In addition, Ms. Wynn is president of the Nevada State Board of Education.
-She is also co-chairman of the board of trustees of the Los Angeles County Museum of Art, a member of the board of trustees of the Kennedy Center for the Performing Arts, and a member of the board of governors of the Basketball Hall of Fame.
+She is also a member of the board of trustees of the Los Angeles County Museum of Art, a member of the board of trustees of the Kennedy Center for the Performing Arts, and a member of the board of governors of the Basketball Hall of Fame.
 Ms. Wynn holds a B.A. in political science from George Washington University.

 |Name||Audit Committee||Compensation Committee||Nominating and Corporate Governance Committee|